SpringRole/teams-view-builder/README.md

 ## Getting started

-This is a simple package that can be used to create the blocks and views required to interact with users on any Teams Application.
+This is a simple package that can be used to create the blocks and views required to interact with users on any Microsoft Teams Application.

 ### Installation